MinBZK/ai-validation/docs/projects/amt/adrs/0006-extend-system-card-EU-AI-Act.md

 ## Decision

 * We include the general description cases of the EU AI Act for high-risk systems into the system card directly.
-* We create a separate instrument including the complete technical documentation into the instrument registry.
+* We create a separate instrument including the complete technical documentation into the task registry.

 ## Risks